-We have little knowledge about the practitioners who provide acupuncture treatment within the UK, what conditions patients consult for, and the characteristics of the treatment provided.
-In this project we conducted a cross-sectional survey of practitioners of acupuncture in order to characterise what conditions are being treated and by whom, to examine some of the characteristics of treatment and to explore trends over time.
-We collected data on the practitioners, including demographic details, association membership, statutorily regulation, practice setting, style of acupuncture, diagnostic methods, needle response sought.
+In a survey of patients that we conducted and subsequently published in 2006, we identified the range of patients consulting acupuncturists and the most common conditions they sought help for.(MacPherson et al 2006) We subsequently extended this research to find out from practitioners who provide acupuncture treatment within the UK, what conditions their patients consulted for, and the characteristics of the treatment provided.
+In this second survey we collected data on the practitioners, including demographic details, association membership, statutorily regulation, practice setting, style of acupuncture, diagnostic methods, needle response sought.
 Practitioners recorded details of 10 most recent patients, including demographic details, their primary reason for consulting and lifestyle advice provided.

 Hopton AK, Curnoe S, Kanaan M, MacPherson H. Acupuncture in practice: mapping the providers, the patients and the settings in a national cross-sectional survey.
 BMJ Open, 2012: 2: e000456.[Full text]